-Outcome Skill Elaboration Communicating To be effective in this program, students must listen closely and communication between the belayer and the climber must be clear.
-Students must converse with their peers whilst climbing the various elements to ensure their safe ascent and descent.
-Interpersonal skills Building and nurturing relationships Students will need to demonstrate empathy and be respectful to others as some students may be affected by the height challenge.
-They will also need to build trust with their peers as the person belaying is responsible for the climber's safety.
-Cooperating and collaborating in groups Students work in small groups and each has to meet a personal commitment to their peers so they can meet their personal goal.
-Leading, initiating and facilitating Students are encouraged to support and encourage others through challenges and/or predicaments by providing advice or suggestions and displaying positive behaviour.
-Self-management Understanding emotions Students explore goal setting and the effect it can have on their and others' emotions.
-Students also realise the significance of being supportive and encouraging their peers. skills Managing emotions Students learn and practise various strategies that help manage emotions (e.g. planning or taking a few deep breaths) which are significant in attempting difficult situations.
-Skills for physical Balance and stability Whilst climbing, students practise how to adjust their body position and control and coordinate their movements to successfully ascend the various climbing elements. activity Forces and motion To climb successfully, students must learn how their body and its various positions may affect the difficulty of climbing and ascending each element.
-Knowledge and understandings Social and emotional well- being Individual and group achievements are celebrated within the Vertical Ascent/Challenge program, which aids in developing students' self-confidence and encourages them to attempt difficult challenges in the future.
+Outcome Skill Elaboration Communicating The use of clear and effective communication skills between the belayer and the climber are vital to students' success in this program.
+Students have to actively listen to their peers whilst climbing the various elements to aid in their safe ascent.
+Interpersonal Building and nurturing relationships Students will need to show compassion and be respectful of others as some students may be affected by the height challenge.
+They will also need to build trust with their peers as the person belaying is responsible for the climber's safety. skills Cooperating and collaborating in groups Students work in small groups to aid in the planning and implementation of each individual's set goal.
+Each group member must share responsibilities in belaying, back-up belaying and climbing.
+They must also support and encourage each other for positive outcomes.
+Leading, initiating and facilitating Leadership skills are encouraged including managing and organising members in their group, providing advice and being supportive and encouraging when peers are facing dilemmas and challenges.
+Self-management Understanding emotions Students explore goal setting and the effect in can have on their capacity to complete a challenge.
+Students also realise the significance of being supportive and encouraging to their peers' self-confidence. skills Managing emotions Students practise and learn how proactive strategies can help to manage their emotions, and their significance in attempting difficult situations.
+Skills for physical Balance and stability Students learn how to adjust body position to ensure their centre of gravity is over their base of support while climbing.
+They must also control and coordinate body movements to successfully ascend the various climbing elements. activity Forces and motion To climb successfully, students must learn how to alter grip, change body position and control excessive movement, which may affect the difficulty of climbing and ascending each element.